Bassist, record producer and songwriter, Colin Bass has worked in a wide range of musical fields with a diverse range of international artists.

 He has continued to work with Indonesian artists, producing two albums by the Sambasunda Orchestra and the Sambasunda Quintet.
 In 2010 he headlined the first Monju World Music Festival in Bandung, West Java.

 As a record producer he has worked with a wide range of internationally acclaimed artists including: The Klezmatics (USA), Sambasunda (Indonesia), Etran Finatawa (Niger), Daniel Kahn & the Painted Bird (USA) and the Krar Collective (Ethiopia) amongst others.
 As a guest artist he has appeared on albums by a number of internationally acclaimed artists including top Malian singing star Oumou Sangare, playing bass guitar on all tracks of her 1993 "Ko Sira" album.
-Other artists he has worked with include Algerian pianist Maurice el Medioni, Zimbabwean mbira queen Stella Chiweshe, the late great English guitarist/songwriter Duncan Brown, Madagascan roots rockers Tarika, Senegambian kora masters Dembo Konte & Kausu Kouyate and Polish art-rock legend Josef Skrzek.
+Other artists he has worked with include Algerian pianist Maurice el Medioni, Zimbabwean mbira queen Stella Chiweshe, the late great English guitarist/songwriter Duncan Brown, Madagascan roots rockers Tarika, Senegambian kora masters Dembo Konte & Kausu Kouyate, Polish art-rock legend Josef Skrzek and master Indian slide guitarist Debashish Bhattacharya.

 From 1994 until 2008, he wrote and hosted a weekly radio show for the RBB German Radio Network channel Radio Multikulti, broadcasting from Berlin, where he lived from 1987 until 2011.
 He has also contributed articles – mostly about Indonesian Popular Music - to various publications including The Rough Guide to World Music (Penguin Books).
 Contrary to an entry on Google, he is not, nor has he ever been, a half-brother of Bo Derek.